Trichosanthes dioica

 Trichosanthes dioica, also known as pointed gourd, is a tropical perennial cucurbit plant with its origin in the Indian subcontinent.
 The plant propagated vegetatively and grows with training on a support system (e.g., trellis) as pencil-thick vines (creepers) with dark-green cordate (heart-shaped) simple leaves.
-It is a well-developed dioecious plants having distinct male and female flowers on staminate and pistillate plants, respectively.
+It is a well-developed dioecious plant having distinct male and female flowers on staminate and pistillate plants, respectively.
 The fruits are green with white or no stripes' and have unpalatable seeds.
-Size can vary from small and round to thick and long - 5-15 cm.
+Size can vary from small and round to thick and long &ndash.
+5-15 cm.
 It thrives well under a hot to moderately warm and humid climate.
 The plant remains dormant during the winter season and prefers fertile, well-drained sandy loam soil due to its susceptibility to water-logging.

 India

 It is widely cultivated in the eastern and some northern parts of India, particularly in Northeastern Andhra, Odisha, Bengal, Assam, Bihar, and Uttar Pradesh.
 It is used as an ingredient for soups, stews, curries, sweets, or eaten fried and as potoler dorma or dolma with fish, roe or meat stuffing.
 It is called parwal in Hindustani (Hindi-Urdu) (परवल / پرول).